-Most worksites will already have a timesheet for you to fill out.
+Most work-sites will already have a time-sheet for you to fill out.
 Many times this is a form with the non-profits letterhead and information on it which may be required by court services.
-Your probation officer may also have an approved timesheet that you need to use anywhere you work.
-Please be sure to ask if there is a required timesheet when you go to court or visit your probation office.
-If your probation office does not have a required form for recording your hours worked, you can contact us at CS101 and we will help you to print out a blank timesheet with spaces already pre-printed where you can fill in your information as well as record the hours where you work and get the form signed by your worksite supervisor.
+Your probation officer may also have an approved time-sheet that you need to use anywhere you work.
+Please be sure to ask if there is a required time-sheet when you go to court or visit your probation office.

+If your probation office does not have a required form for recording your hours worked, you can contact us at CS101 and we will help you to obtain a time-sheet which you can use.
+The time-sheets we provide are pre-printed with your information and the name of the work-site where you are completing hours.
+You will need to provide the name and contact information of the work-site before we can send out the blank time-sheets and these time-sheets will be sent directly to the work-site where you are doing your hours.
+You will be able to use this time-sheet to record the hours you work and get the form signed by your work-site supervisor.

-Remember, It is important to enter your hours on your timesheet each time you work and also make sure your timesheet entries are approved and verified by your worksite manager.
-This signed timesheet is your proof that you are completing your hours as required.
+Remember, It is important to enter your hours on your timesheet each time you work and also make sure your time-sheet entries are approved and verified by your work-site manager.
+This signed time-sheet is your proof that you are completing your hours as required.